fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 ---
-title: Y-Axis | FusionCharts
+title: Y-axis | FusionCharts
-description: This article defines the y-axis.
+description: This article defines the Y-axis.
-heading: Y-Axis
+heading: Y-axis
 ---

 In FusionTime, the `yAxis` object can be specified within the `dataSource` object of the FusionCharts constructor.